 Holland Park is an incredibly chic and trendy neighbourhood in London where people move who feel even uber-cool Notting Hill is just a touch too touristy.

 If you’re looking to move to Holland Park, you’ve made a great choice of location to base yourself and your family.
 To help ensure your move is as stress-free and informed as possible, we have created a useful guide packed with lots of interesting information about Holland Park.
-By the end of the guide, you’ll be a little more ready to make the move to this desirable part of London.
+By the end of the guide, you’ll be a little more ready to make the move to this incredible part of London.

 The History Of Holland Park